Dennis and Phyllis Washington Foundation Native American Graduate Fellowship

 - In order to remain eligible to receive funding for the second year, the student must maintain a minimum 3.0 cumulative GPA.
 At the end of fall semester of the first year, the Graduate School will review the student’s academic progress.
 If the student’s GPA is below a cumulative 3.0 at this time or at the end of the spring semester, the student must reapply for the Fellowship and will be subject to the competitive process for selection.

 - Preference will be given to applicants who have provided a letter of support from the department in which they are enrolled as a graduate student, indicating that said department will provide them with a GRA or GTA stipend.

 - Supplemental Questions

 - Are you an enrolled member of a federally recognized Montana American Indian tribe (including the Little Shell Chippewa Tribe)?

-- Please select the tribes that you are an enrolled member of.
+- Select the tribes that you are an enrolled member.

-- Please describe your motivations for wanting to earn a graduate degree in your specific field of study.
+- Describe your motivations for wanting to earn a graduate degree in your specific field of study.
 How does being a member of a Montana American Indian tribe contribute to your motivations?

-- Please describe your current research focus, or, if a newly admitted student, your research area of interest.
+- Describe your current research focus, or, if a newly admitted student, your research area of interest.

 - How will receiving the Washington Fellowship enable you to do make progress toward your degree?

 - What would you like to do professionally once you have earned your degree?